blindnet-io/privacy-components-web/packages/privacy-portal/README.md

 # `@blindnet/privacy-portal`

-> Webcomponent for data subjects to create and monitor privacy requests.
+> Webcomponent for creating and monitoring privacy requests.

 ## Usage